domainaware/parsedmarc/docs/index.rst

     sudo service elasticsearch start
     sudo service kibana start

-Without the commercial X-Pack_, Kibana does not have any authentication mechanism of its own.
+Without the commercial X-Pack_ or ReadonlyREST_ products, Kibana does not have any authentication mechanism of its own.
 You can use nginx as a reverse proxy that provides basic authentication.